 Detecting Emotional Abuse

 As we said before, emotional abuse doesn’t usually leave the telltale signs that physical abuse or neglect will.

 Patients suffering from emotional abuse may appear frightened, withdrawn, depressed, anxious, sad, jumpy, nervous, agitated, or fearful.
 They may show these signs more noticeably when a certain person or people are around.
 When you visit elderly loved ones, make sure you get to spend some time alone with them so you can ask them, privately, about their treatment.

 If your loved one tells you that he or she is suffering from emotional abuse, or you strongly suspect it, you need to remove the senior from that facility or situation immediately.
 Next, report the caregiver to the Los Angeles County Elder Abuse Hotline at (800) 4-R-SENIORS (477-3646).
 Finally, you’ll want to call an experienced elder abuse attorney to get compensation for the abused senior’s emotional anguish.
 Elder abuse attorneys at Siegel Law are dedicated to stomping out the scourge of senior neglect and abuse.
 Call Siegel Law today.
 Your initial consultation is free of charge.
-Siegel Law serves clients from Tustin, Irvine, Santa Ana, Huntington Beach, Long Beach and all nearby areas in Southern California.
+Siegel Law serves clients from Tustin, Irvine, Santa Ana, Huntington Beach, and all nearby areas in Southern California.